Should I have knee surgery for meniscus tear?

 Is surgery necessary for torn meniscus?

 One of the most common calls our office receives involves patients who have had part or all of their meniscus removed and are suffering with continued pain or arthritis that was accelerated due to the surgery.
-Meniscectomies worsen knee joint instability by negatively influencing other supporting knee structures, increasing contact stress, and leading to arthritis.
+What happens when all or part of the meniscus is removed?
+The long-term side effects of meniscus surgery is that Meniscectomies worsen knee joint instability by negatively influencing other supporting knee structures, increasing contact stress, and leads to arthritis.

 - Before you read on, if you have questions about meniscus tear stem cell treatment from Caring Medical and Rehabilitation Services, you can get help and information from our Caring Medical staff.

 When deciding on surgery or non-surgical approaches to their meniscus problem, the first two usual questions patients in our office ask are: